YouTube SEO? That's right; YouTube has entirely evolved since its first launch in 2005.

 Many experts will tell you that longer videos perform better on YouTube.

 Why?
-Because one of the most important ranking factors is TOTAL WATCH TIME.
+Because one of the most important ranking factors in SEO is TOTAL WATCH TIME.

 The longer people spend watching your video, the better your video tends to rank.
 This is what we mean by high audience retention.